buxlabs/amd-to-es6/README.md

-    --src <dirname>     Directory of the source files --dest <dirname>    Directory of the destination files --glob [glob]       Glob pattern for the src to match for input files --replace           Replace the input files with results --suffix <string>   Replace suffix of the files --beautify          Beautify the output
+    --src <dirname>     Directory of the source files --dest <dirname>    Directory of the destination files --glob [glob]       Glob pattern for the src to match for input files --recursive         Set glob pattern to **/*.js with no hassle --replace           Replace the input files with results --suffix <string>   Replace suffix of the files --beautify          Beautify the output